The 10 Most Popular Camino de Santiago Starting Points (2026)

 Oviedo has always been an important city for medieval pilgrims on the Camino de Santiago.
 In fact, the first Camino route was said to start here.
 During the 9th century, King Alfonso II made the first pilgrimage to Santiago de Compostela.
 He followed a similar way from Oviedo to verify the relics found in the meadows near Santiago de Compostela were those of the Apostle St. James.

 The Cathedral of San Salvador of Oviedo is one of the most important cathedrals in all of Spain and houses many relics, but the most significant is the Holy Shroud that covered the face of Jesus after his crucifixion.
-Pilgrims who walked the Camino San Salvador from León can also pick up the Salvadorana Certificate at the Cathedral, which includes free admission to the worthwhile church.

 The Camino Primitivo is a fantastic route that sees fewer pilgrims and can be challenging with the many ascents and descents.
 It twists through the mountains and is more rural than most Camino routes.